 Class A Motorhome Height Clearance

-Class A motorhomes vary little in height, running from about 11 feet to 13 feet.
-This keeps them manageable while driving and parking while still giving you plenty of height in the interior of the unit.
+Class A motorhomes vary a little in height, running from about 11 to 13 feet.
+This keeps them manageable while driving and parking while still giving you plenty of height inside.
 Keep in mind, some older roadways have tunnels that can have low clearance.

 Length of Class A Motorhomes